lassekongo83/plano-theme/README.md

 # Plano Theme

-Plano is a "flattish" theme for Gnome-shell and XFCE.
+Plano is a flat theme for Gnome and XFCE.
 It is currently in beta state.
 Things may change a lot before the final release.

 ## Requirements